Call for Papers

 - We welcome both long (up to 8 pages) and short (up to 4 pages) submissions in ACL format (excluding references and appendices).

-- At submission time, authors must indicate whether the paper is intended for archival (proceedings) or non-archival presentation.
+- At submission time, main-submission authors should indicate whether their paper is intended for archival publication or non-archival presentation.

 - ACL Findings / main-conference papers may request cross-presentation via the non-archival track (subject to capacity).